Many of us dream of going on an Australian road trip, be it an epic journey around our great continent or simply a weekend away to the coast.

 The ultimate preparation begins with getting roadside assistance, so you know that whatever happens throughout your journey – small or large – you’ll be safe and back on the road in no time.

-Obviously, you’ll want to fill up before you leave, as running out of fuel along any stretch of road isn’t anyone’s idea of a good time.
+Obviously, you’ll want to fill up before you leave, as running out of fuel isn’t anyone’s idea of a good time.

 It’s wise to re-fuel when you get the chance — even if you think you have enough fuel for the next phase of your journey.
 Even better, eliminate the guesswork by finding out in advance where the petrol stations are located on your route.